How many beautiful Peak District waterfalls have you visited on your walks?

 - Watch out for midges on warm days – speaking from experience!
 Midges love warm and damp conditions so in the warmer months you might find a few uninvited guests!

-- Waterproof footwear, jacket and trousers are essential if you want to get up close to the waterfall (without getting soaked!) – View the current Black Friday sales here if you need any new gear.
+- Waterproof footwear, jacket and trousers are essential if you want to get up close to the waterfall (without getting soaked!)

 - Summer months are great for waterfall hunting but it is fun to see them at different times of the year.